-Playa del Carmen has many incredible freshwater cenotes that worth visiting and are located just a short drive away from downtown.
-These hidden swimming holes are a fun excursion and a great way to really explore the natural beauty of the Yucatan.
-I was bored one Sunday and decided to check out Cenote Cristalino, which is about a 30 minute drive from Playa del Carmen.
-There are actually three popular cenotes that are located right next to each other – Eden Cenote, Cenote Azul, and Cenote Cristalino.
-I had been to Eden Cenote before and I was ready to check another one off my list.
-I’m so glad I did!
-It turned out to be a fun and adventurous afternoon.
+Playa del Carmen has many incredible freshwater cenotes that are worth visiting and are located just a short drive away from downtown.
+These hidden swimming holes are a fun excursion and a great way to really explore the natural beauty of the Yucatan region.

-How to Get to Cenote Cristalino
+How to Get to Cristalino Cenote

-If you don’t have a car, the easiest way to get to Cenote Cristalino is to take a colectivo from the main bus depot in Playa del Carmen at 2nd Avenue and 20th street.
+If you don’t have a car, the easiest way to get to Cenote Cristalino from Playa del Carmen is to take a colectivo from the main bus depot in Playa del Carmen at 2nd Avenue and 20th street.
 Make sure you get on one that is headed towards Tulum.
 Cenote Cristalino is located just past Puerto Aventuras and you will have to tell the driver where you would like to get off.
 It takes about 30 minutes and the cost is $35 pesos (~$1.80 USD).

 When to Visit Cenote Cristalino